 RECRUITMENT AND SUSTAINING RESEARCH RELATIONSHIPS

 At SCS, numerous approaches have been directed at finding trained researchers who want to work in the school on topics of relevance to the school.
 Success in doing this may be attributed to various welcoming and celebration strategies.
 The process starts with the Superintendent reviewing all requests for research that come to the school from local, provincial and national post-secondary institutions.
 The capacity of the school to be genuinely involved in a research study must be balanced with other school priorities.
 The Superintendent provides the initial gatekeeper function and when a research proposal looks promising and the timing is appropriate, the Superintendent and school administration will review it before developing a research partnership.
 A Research Partnership is developed.
 (See Appendix for an example.
 Staff are recruited for interest and involvement and a school research team is formed.
 The researcher(s) are welcomed to the faculty as Honorary School Citizens and all staff (not just those directly involved in the research project) are made aware of the research details.
 Researchers are provided an orientation in addition to the welcome activities.
 The procedures for carrying out research in the school are reviewed by the school administration with the researcher(s).
 Considerable effort is taken to make the researchers part of the learning/teaching staff in the school.
 Where appropriate, updates on the research initiative are provided by the researcher(s) at school staff and board and parent council meetings.
-At the completion of the research findings are shared with school stakeholders and a celebration of the research is facilitated by the school superintendent and principal.
+At the completion of the research, findings are shared with school stakeholders and a celebration of the research is facilitated by the school superintendent and principal.
 A Suzuki Certificate of Gratitude is presented to lead researchers.

 B. COMMUNICATION ABOUT RESEARCH